- What is an external component made of?

-- when a component is included in a project: on the "Project" pane, in the "Project" group, expand "Import" and select "Import an external component".
+- when a component is included in a project: on the "Project" pane, in the "Project" group, expand "Import" and select "An External component".

-- at any time, when double-clicking the component icon found in the "Project explorer" pane or via "Description" from the popup menu of component.
+- at any time, by double-clicking the icon of the component in the "Project explorer" pane, or via the "Description" option in the context menu of the component.

-To get the documentation specific to a component element, double click on it ("Project explorer" tab) or press F2 from its code.
+To get the documentation specific to a component element, double-click on it ("Project explorer" pane) or press F2 from its code.

 When creating a component, you have the ability to define the component elements that will be accessible (or not) by the component user.